Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/04-polishing-assembly.md

 We will be using the program [Pilon](https://github.com/broadinstitute/pilon) to further polish the draft assembly using the raw short reads.
 Pilon will improve a draft assembly by filling gaps, fixing misassemblies and correcting bases.
 You can read more about how it works in the paper [Pilon: An Integrated Tool for Comprehensive Microbial Variant Detection and Genome Assembly Improvement](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0112963).

 Bioinformatics programs are not built equally.
-Some programs like Flye or Medaka will require very few input files as they will generate any that they need within the pipeline.
+Some programs, like Flye or Medaka, require very few input files as they will generate any that they need within the pipeline.
 Some programs however, require a lot of user input to generate the input files that are needed.

 Pilon is in the latter group of bioinformatics software, so we will need to do some pre-processing using other programs to create some of the inputs needed.